dataclay/cli-tools/README.md

 	>```
 	>iMac:WeatherForecast dataclay$ templater.sh -v 'CC 2018'
 	>```
-    &nbsp;

     >#### NOTE
     >If the launcher file does not execute, you may need to set its permissions.
 On OSX, you can use `sudo chmod u+x templater.sh` to ensure `templater.sh` is executable for the current user.
 On Windows, use the "Security" tab in the `File Properties` dialog to change the permissions of `templater.ps1` for the current user.

-&nbsp;

 4. Wait for Templater to configure according to the `templater-options.json` file and complete its versioning tasks with After Effects.
-5. After processing is complete, the launcher script displays the last message logged to `templater.log` as well as the last reported error as found in `templater.err`.
+5. After processing is complete, the launcher script displays the last five messages logged to `templater.log` as well as the last reported error as found in `templater.err`.
 6. Begin troubleshooting if the desired output is not found.
 You should verify configuration in the `templater-options.json` file, and then inspect the `templater.log` and `templater.err` files to learn more about any issues Templater reports.
 Refer to *Troubleshooting the Templater CLI* below for more information.

 &nbsp;